Servicemembers Group Life Insurance, or SGLI benefits, are life insurance policies made available to basically all members of the U.S. military.

 - The injury must be survivable for no less than seven days

 This is a result of the Veteran’s Benefit Improvement Act of 2010, which eliminated the requirement saying injuries must have occurred during Operation Enduring Freedom or Operation Iraqi Freedom.

-Private insurance companies typically do not offer disability coverage for active duty military.
+Keep in mind that private insurance companies typically do not offer disability coverage for active duty military.

-Is the SGLI Your Best Option?
+Is SGLI Your Best Option?

-Finding help geared towards your specific situation is relatively easy, because the policy issuers are used to dealing with military personnel.
+Finding help geared toward your specific situation is relatively easy, because the policy issuers are used to dealing with military personnel.

 When considering the benefits of SGLI, here are the four key points you’ll need to know: